Homotopy theory with bornological coarse spaces: Abstract

 \section{Abstract}

-We propose an axiomatic characterization of coarse homology theories defined on the category of bornological coarse spaces $\BC$.
-We construct a stable $\infty$-category $\Sp\cX$ of motivic coarse spectra which has the universal property that a coarse homology theory has an essentially unique factorization over {it}.
+We propose an axiomatic characterization of coarse homology theories defined on the category of bornological coarse spaces $\BC$. {Using methods of {abstract} homotopy theory we construct the universal coarse homology theory $\Yo^{s}\colon\BC\to \Sp\cX$} which sends a bornological coarse space to its coarse motivic spectrum.

-Our focus is the classification of coarse homology theories and the construction of examples.
-We show that if {a} transformation between coarse homology theories induces an equivalence on all discrete bornological coarse spaces, then it is an equivalence on bornological coarse spaces of finite asymptotic dimension.
+The homological properties of $\Yo^{s}$ are used {to} study the coarse motivic spectra of bornological coarse spaces equipped with N.~Wright's hybrid coarse structure which interpolates between coarse geometry and the local geometry of uniform spaces.

-The main homotopy theoretic method of construction of coarse homology theories is the coarsification of locally finite homology theories.
-The construction and the classification of locally finite homology theories defined on the category {of} topological bornological spaces $\TopBorn$ will be studied in detail.
+In this book we construct various examples of coarse homology theories, e.g. coarse ordinary homology and coarse $K$-homology.
+We further discuss the coarsifications of locally finite homology theories.
+To this end we develop some background on locally finite homology theories in the context of topological bornological spaces $\TopBorn$ generalizing the theory of B.~Williams {and} M.~Weiss.
+The example of locally finite analytic $K$-homology is of particular interest.

-We will develop two versions of coarse $K$-homology $K\cX$ and $K\cX_{ql}$ as examples of coarse homology theories.
-They will be modeled on corresponding versions of Roe algebras.
-One is defined using finite propagation operators, and the other one using quasi-local operators.
-Applying our comparison theorem we will deduce that they agree on bornological coarse spaces of finite asymptotic dimension.

-We discuss the construction of the coarse assembly map from the coarsification of {analytic} locally finite $K$-homology to coarse $K$-homology.
-As an application of our classification of locally finite homology theories we show that on bornological coarse spaces of locally bounded geometry the domain of the coarse assembly map can be identified with the coarsification of the homotopy theorist's version of locally finite $K$-homology.
+Besides the construction of coarse homology theories and the devlopment of the corresponding background the main result of the present paper concerns the classification of coarse homology theories by their values on discrete spaces.
+These results will be used in subsequent work to prove isomorphism results for the coarse assembly map